Ajax Brain Injury Lawyer

 We also now know that in some cases, TBI can increase the long term risk of brain disease, such as dementia or Alzheimer’s.
 Thus, people with TBI may need to present damages that allow for the medical expenses related to long term care if and when these opportunistic conditions develop later in life, such as the costs of long term or in-home care, medicine, or assistive devices.

-The brain injury lawyers at Preszler Law Firm can help you investigate your case and prove that another driver negligently caused your accident.
+The brain injury lawyers at Preszler Injury Lawyers can help you investigate your case and prove that another driver negligently caused your accident.
 Call us today to discuss your injuries and your accident.